libmapper/libmapper/doc/expression_syntax.md

 libmapper Expression Syntax
 ===========================

-Connections between signals that are maintained by libmapper can be configured with optional signal processing in the form of an expression.
+Connections between signals that are maintained by libmapper can be configured with optional signal processing described in the form of an expression.

 ### General Syntax

-Expressions in libmapper must always be presented in the form `y = x`, where `x` refers to the updated source value and `y` is the computed value to be forwarded to the destination.
+Expressions in libmapper must always be presented in the form `y = x`, where `x` refers to the updated source value and `y` is the computed value to be applied to the destination.

 ## Available operators